-Many infections can affect the nervous system.
-These infections are caused by a wide variety of microorganisms, including bacteria, viruses, fungi and parasites.
-Many of these infections are life-threatening, and often cause severe and permanent neurological damage.
+Neurological infections are caused by microorganisms, including bacteria, viruses, fungi and parasites.
+Many of these infections are life-threatening, and can cause severe and permanent neurological damage.
 For this reason, prompt medical attention by physicians who specialize in neuroinfectious diseases is important.

 Meet The Team